I found a website with a personal guide to diving and staying in southern Baja California that's quite useful:

 Although, being more of a visual creature, i do prefer ballet, or Fantasia's multi-modal approach:)

-I think i would also enjoy occasional change of pace, a fast tempo song, or an attempt of some humor, which this time, i think, the orchestra tried to provide.
+think i would also enjoy occasional change of pace, a fast tempo song,

 As I recall, [my Indian friend] said that it all sounded like a one long melancholy song to him (albeit a very beautiful one).